ML4BM-Lab/GraphEmb/Models/NeoDTI/README.md

 - **Type of Split (-s or --s)**:
   - **Default**: "default"
   - **Description**: Specifies the type of split.
 Set "sp", "sd" or "st" to use each of the Sp, Sd or St splits.
+Otherwise the default (random) will be used.

 # Code files description